celsworthy/RoboxRoot/Readme.md

-Root is a http server for remotely controlling Robox 3D printers.
+Root is an http server for remotely controlling Robox 3D printers.
 It is intended to run on a Raspberry Pi with an optional 800x480 touch screen, but can be run on another platform, such as Windows 10.

 Building Root
 =============